sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 incoming requests for `GET /` will run the function we called `hello_world()`.

-Edit your  `hello.py` fild so that it looks like the example below.
+Edit your  `hello.py` file so that it looks like the example below.
 We now have an index page which returns a string and a `'/hello'` route that returns a different string.

 ```python
 from flask import Flask